jilsahm/valorant-key-grinder/README.md

 ## Usage

+* add the script to your tampermonker library
+* visit twitch and make sure tampermonker is activated
-Just open a stream with drops enabled.
-Now wait and maybe you have some luck.
+* just open a stream with drops enabled.
+* Now wait and maybe you have some luck.
 It took me three evenings after i got mine.